Pante/elementary/README.md

-**Elementary is mono-repository for multiple libraries that simplify the creating and unit testing annotation processors.**
+**Elementary is suite of libraries that simplify creating and unit testing annotation processors.**

 **Please view the [stable branch](https://github.com/Pante/elementary/tree/stable) for a production version.
 Requires Java 11+.**